-I am Professor of Informatics in the Donald Bren School of Information and Computer Sciences at the University of California, Irvine, with courtesy appointments in Computer Science and in Anthropology; I am also the co-director, along with Bill Maurer, of UCI's new partnership with Intel, the Center for Social Computing.
-My research lies at the intersection of computer science and social science, with a particular interest in ubiquitous and mobile computing and the cultural practices surrounding new media.
+I am Chancellor's Professor of Informatics and Associate Dean for Research in the Donald Bren School of Information and Computer Sciences at the University of California, Irvine, with courtesy appointments in Computer Science and in Anthropology.
+My research lies at the intersection of computer science and social science, with a particular interest in ubiquitous and mobile computing and the cultural practices surrounding digital media.

 A more formal bio for external talks and similar uses is here.

 I'm delighted, if a little daunted, to have taken on a new role as Associate Dean for Research in the School of ICS at Irvine.
 In this role, my responsibilities are to enhance research infrastructure and especially support for large-scale research efforts across all three departments, and to build on the talents and efforts of our faculty to enhance our research capacity and our research reputation nationally.
 An exciting set of challenges ahead...

 A few days ago, I shipped off the index to my new book to MIT Press.
 That's the last piece I needed to deliver to them before the book could go into production.
 It is scheduled to appear at the end of April, and we'll have a launch party for it at the CHI 2017 conference in Denver in May.
 It's also available for pre-order on Amazon.com.

 Although I haven't yet seen the galley proofs, my upcoming book is already listed for pre-order on Amazon.
 I hope it proves equally enticing when it actually exists.
 Meantime, I'm prepping for my class on Theories of the Information Society in January (the syllabus for which needs to be revised to take account of our recent election), some of which I'll do during upcoming trips to Tasmania for OzCHI 2016 (including a workshop on Wine and Interaction Design) and to Dublin for an IFIP 8.2 working conference on technology and organizations.